juhannam/ctp431-2018/homework1/README.md

 - (Optional) Decorating the GUI with text or visual components

-## Step #4
+## Deliverables
-Create your own homepage for this course and submit the code to it.
-I recommend you to use [Github Pages](https://pages.github.com/).
+Make your own webpage using [Github Pages](https://pages.github.com/) and upload your code in https://username.github.io/ctp431/hw1/ so that we can run it with the URL.
+We will keep using your Github webpage for your homework and final project.

 ### Tips for coding